LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 In practice, an empty sequence is one that immediately calls `OnCompleted` on any subscriber.

+In comparison with `IEnumerable<T>`, this is just the Rx equivalent of an empty list, but there's another way to look at it.
+Rx is a powerful way to model asynchronous processes, so you could think of this as being similar to a task that completes immediately without producing any result—so it has a conceptual resemblance to `Task.CompletedTask`.
+(This is not as close an analogy as that between `Observable.Return` and `Task.FromResult`, because in that case we're comparing an `IObservable<T>` with a `Task<T>`, whereas here we're comparing an `IObservable<T>` with a `Task`—the only way for a task to complete without producing anything is if we use the non-generic version of `Task`.)

 ### Observable.Never

 The `Observable.Never<T>()` method returns a sequence which, like `Empty`, does not produce any values, but unlike `Empty`, it never ends.
 In practice, that means that it never invokes any method (neither `OnNext`, `OnCompleted`, nor `OnError`) on subscribers.
 Whereas `Observable.Empty<T>()` completes immediately, `Observable.Never<T>` has infinite duration.